Shyok River

 The Shyok River (sometimes spelled Shayok) is a major tributary of the Indus River that flows through northern Ladakh in India and into Gilgit-Baltistan in Pakistan.
-Originating from the Central Rimo Glacier in the eastern Karakoram, it runs for about 550 km before joining the Indus near Skardu.
+Originating from the Rimo Glacier in the eastern Karakoram, it runs for about 550 km before joining the Indus near Skardu.
 Its basin, covering 33465 km2, extends across three countries: India, Pakistan, and China.
 Its major tributaries include the Chip Chap, Galwan, Chang Chenmo, Nubra, and Hushe rivers.

 Name and etymology

 At least three hypotheses have been formulated regarding the origin of the river's name, Shyok, also spelled Shayok.

-In 1854, Alexander Cunningham mentioned that the river took its name from the village of Shyok, which he spelled Shayok, located along its course, but he did not substantiate this statement or provide etymological information about the village’s name.
+In 1854, Alexander Cunningham mentioned that the river took its name from the village of Shyok, which he spelled Shayok, located along its course, but he did not substantiate this statement or provide etymological information about the village's name.

-In 1977, Friedrich A. Peter reported that Shyok was a misspelling of the Tibetan name Shayog (Wylie: sha-gyog; Tibetan: ཤ་གཡོག་).
-And he identified the name Shayog as being formed by the syllables shag (Tibetan: ཤག་, ‘gravel’) and gyog (Tibetan: གཡོག་, ‘to spread’) and meaning ‘gravel spreader’, alluding to the vast quantities of gravel deposited by the river floods.
+In 1977, Friedrich A. Peter observed that Shyok was a misspelling of the Tibetan name Shayog.
+He identified the name Shayog as being formed by the syllables shag ('gravel') and gyog ('to spread') and meaning 'gravel spreader', alluding to the vast quantities of gravel deposited by the river's floods.

-In 1992, Harish Kapadia observed that many geographical names along the historic trade route in the upper Shyok Valley were of Yarkandi origin, the Turkic dialect spoken by travellers from Yarkand in Central Asia.
-He interpreted Shyok as meaning ‘river of death’, from the Yarkandi sheo (‘death’), and related this interpretation to the river's deadly floods.
+In 1992, Harish Kapadia argued that many geographical names along the historic trade route in the upper Shyok valley were of Yarkandi origin, the Turkic dialect spoken by travellers from Yarkand in Central Asia.
+He interpreted Shyok as meaning 'river of death', from the Yarkandi sheo ('death'), and related this interpretation to the river's deadly floods.

-The three hypotheses differ in their linguistic and historical contexts, and the sources cited do not allow for a clear preference among them.

 Course

+The Shyok rises from the Rimo Glacier in the eastern Karakoram, with its source located in Ladakh, India, and flows for approximately 550 km through Ladakh and then Gilgit-Baltistan, Pakistan, where it joins the Indus River.
+Its general course is south-southeastward at first, then it makes a major V-shaped bend, and continues west-northwestward.

-The Shyok originates at the snout of the Central Rimo Glacier, located in the union territory of Ladakh, India.
-The glacier descends from the Rimo Massif, a group of peaks in the Rimo Muztagh subrange of the eastern Karakoram.
-Near its source, the Shyok is joined from the northeast by the Chip Chap River, a tributary considered part of its headwaters system.
+The river originates at the snout of the Rimo Glacier in the Rimo Muztagh, a subrange of the eastern Karakoram.
+Its source is located west of the Depsang Plains, at approximately and 4980 m elevation, in northern Ladakh, India.
+Near its source, it is joined by the Chip Chap River, which can be regarded as part of its headwaters.